-Our charts are ultimately designed and counted around interactions carried out by users of tracks/works posted on Atomic by an artist.
-These interactions include sharing of links to songs, streaming directly from Atomic and other locations (article embeds), purchasing and downloading of tracks on the platform as-well as basic interactions such as internal re-posting, liking and commenting.
+The composition of our charts are influenced by interactions carried out by users of tracks/works posted on Atomic by an artist.
+These interactions include sharing of links to songs, streaming directly from Atomic and other locations (article embeds), purchasing and downloading of tracks on the platform, as-well as basic interactions such as internal re-posting, liking and commenting.

 Each interaction with a chart is recorded to a database based on the weight of the individual action.
 Each action carries a number of “Chart Points” and when carried out, will be applied to the points tally.

 1 Chart Point – Streaming a single track